edavis/django-override-settings/README.rst

 django-override-settings provides an easy way to override settings in Django tests.

-The ``override_settings`` class can be used as either a class or method decorator or as a context manager to temporarily override the values of settings.
-After each test case has finished (when using it as a decorator) or after the context manager has exited, it resets the values in ``django.conf.settings`` to what they were before.
-This prevents side-effects from creeping in and lets each test case run in its own sandbox.
+The ``override_settings`` class can be used as either a class/method decorator or as a context manager to temporarily override the values of settings.
+It works by creating a mock ``django.conf.settings`` object with user-defined attributes.
+After each test has finished or the context manager has exited, it resets the values in ``django.conf.settings`` so each test can run in its own sandbox without side-effects creeping in.

 This package also provides two convenience functions (``with_apps`` and ``without_apps``) to modify just ``INSTALLED_APPS`` as well as a